ssb22/CedPane/README.md

 Uber is a trademark of Uber Technologies, Inc.
 WeChat is a trademark of Tencent Holdings Limited.
 Wenlin is a trademark of Wenlin Institute, Inc. SPC.
-Whirlpool is a trademark of Whirlpool Properties, Inc..
+Whirlpool is a trademark of Whirlpool Properties, Inc.
 Wi-Fi is a trademark of the Wi-Fi Alliance.
 Wikipedia is a registered trademark of the Wikimedia Foundation Inc.
 Windows is a registered trademark of Microsoft Corp.